 The Yorkshire Lime Company is proud to be one of England’s leading historic preservation companies.
 We have a long history of experience in the field of historic preservation, and our team is fully trained in using all types of lime binders.
 Our team is passionate about protecting and preserving the historic environment and offers traditional lime-pointing services and heritage preservation advice and guidance.
 We are dedicated to providing the highest level of customer service and are proud to have been awarded historic England contracts for the preservation of listed buildings.

-Some of the main reasons why we believe that you should choose us are;
+Some of the main reasons why we believe that you should choose us are:

-- We Provide mortar analysis and specification
+- We provide mortar analysis and specifications

 - We have years of industry experience